pmaillot/X32-Behringer/README.md

 Integer and float X32 Command parameters are considered by operators ( ) + - * /  resulting in a usable value for the OSC data to be sent to another device.
 ```
+The program can be launched directly, in that case it will attempt to open ./X32Commander.txt, a file that contains the list of commands to match and replace with user selected commands.
+X32Commander can also be launched from a terminal window, with a -f <file> option, enabling you to create and keep a set of files to fit different situations.

 Below is an example of user selection, saved in a file used at program startup:
 ```